NBISweden/data-submission-documentation/ENA/BGE-Crayfish/README.md

 * Looking at the HiFi deliveries, in the README files (there are 3 of them), all refer to 2(!) samples, ERGA_DS_328X_04_(01+02) as UGC_user_id (UGC_id is pr_047_001).
 Which sample do we submit the datasets to?
 Need to ask NGI/UGC
     * Answer from NGI is to use [SAMEA112878228](https://www.ebi.ac.uk/biosamples/samples/SAMEA112878228)
 * Looking at the HiC delivery, they only have 8 'internal' samples, no indication on which BioSample might have been used.
 Need to ask NGI/SNP&SEQ.
-* There are still some missing metadata for the HiC, but HiFi is complete
+* There are still some missing metadata for the HiC, but HiFi is complete.

 ### Upload sequences to ENA

 * Use 2 subdirectories at ENA upload area, `bge-crayfish-HiFi` and `bge-crayfish-HiC` (create them previous to upload using FileZilla)
-* Create a shell script, go-ascp-crayfish.sh with aspera commands, use the version that loggs transfers which can continue partial (failed) transfers:
+* Create a shell script, go-ascp-crayfish.sh with aspera commands, use the version that logs transfers which can continue partial (failed) transfers:
     ```
     ascp -k 3 -d -q --mode=send -QT -l300M --host=webin.ebi.ac.uk --user=Webin-XXXX /path/to/*.bam /bge-crayfish-HiFi/ &
     ascp -k 3 -d -q --mode=send -QT -l300M --host=webin.ebi.ac.uk --user=Webin-XXXX /path/to/*.fastq /bge-crayfish-HiC/ &